Isoperimetric Inequalities in Normed Planes: Unit Ball and Admissible Curves

 \subsection{Unit ball and its dual}

 Consider a normed plane with unit ball $U$.
-We shall assume that the boundary of $U$, $u=\partial U$, is smooth by parts.
+We shall assume that the boundary of $U$, $u=\partial U$, is piecewise smooth.
 More precisely, we shall assume that $u=\bigcup_{1\leq i\leq 2n} u_i$, where $u_i$ are smooth arcs with $u_{i+n}=-u_i$.
 We shall also assume that each $u_i$ is either a smooth strictly convex arc or a straight segment.

 The dual ball $U^*$ is defined as

 where $||f|| =\sup\{ |f(x)|\ |\ x\in U\}$.
 Each functional $f\in (\R^2)^*$ can be represented by a vector $v\in\R^2$ by the relation

 where $[a,b]$ denotes the determinant of the $2\times 2$ matrix whose columns are $a,b\in\R^2$.
 We shall represent $U^*$ by $V$ under this identification.